OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

         $('#not-configured').show();
       }

-      // When insert button is clicked, build the content
+      // When insert button is chosen, build the content
       // and insert into the body.
       $('#insert-button').on('click', function(){
         var gistId = $('.ms-ListItem.is-selected').children('.gist-id').val();